Bookable session: What makes a portrait? Do people make portraits everywhere? How do we represent ourselves?

 • scheduled for up to 2 hours

-• one hour is taught, one hour is self-led, the groups then swap
+• one hour is taught, one hour is self-led, if there are two classes, the groups then swap

 • self-led guidance will be available